rkho/react-mockup-project/README.md

 If you'd like to just build it once, just utilize `gulp build`.

 ##Technologies
-I'm utilizing React, ES6, and Flux for this single-page application.
+I'm utilizing React and ES6 for this single-page application.

 For styling, just vanilla CSS.